st-tech/gatling-commander/docs/user-guide.md

 ### Roles to pull and push docker images
 If you do not specify `imageURL` in `config.yaml`, it will build a new Gatling Image and push it to the specified Image Repository.
-zozo-mlops-loadtest-cli currently supports use with Google Cloud only, [Google Artifact Registry](https://cloud.google.com/artifact-registry) and [Google Container Registry](https://cloud.google.com/container-registry/docs/overview) are available.
+Gatling Commander currently supports use with Google Cloud only, [Google Artifact Registry](https://cloud.google.com/artifact-registry) and [Google Container Registry](https://cloud.google.com/container-registry/docs/overview) are available.

-For building and pushing Gatling Image, please grant the account that is necessary roles to push the Image to an account that is used in the zozo-mlops-loadtest-cli execution environment.
+For building and pushing Gatling Image, please grant the account that is necessary roles to push the Image to an account that is used in the Gatling Commander execution environment.

 ### Roles to get, create, and delete objects in a Kubernetes cluster
-zozo-mlops-loadtest-cli creates, gets, and deletes Gatling Objects on the specified cluster and fetches metrics for the pods under load test.
+Gatling Commander creates, gets, and deletes Gatling Objects on the specified cluster and fetches metrics for the pods under load test.

-zozo-mlops-loadtest-cli obtains Kubernetes authentication by referring to `$HOME/.kube/config`.
+Gatling Commander obtains Kubernetes authentication by referring to `$HOME/.kube/config`.
-The account used in the execution environment of zozo-mlops-loadtest-cli must be authorized to get, create and delete Kubernetes objects.
+The account used in the execution environment of Gatling Commander must be authorized to get, create and delete Kubernetes objects.

 ### Roles to read from Cloud Storage
 Gatling Operator creates and uploads a Gatling Report to a `provider` `bucket` specified place which are set in the `cloudStorageSpec` of Gatling manifest.
-zozo-mlops-loadtest-cli gets the Gatling Report uploaded to the configured `bucket`, reads the target items, and records them in Google Sheets.
+Gatling Commander gets the Gatling Report uploaded to the configured `bucket`, reads the target items, and records them in Google Sheets.

-zozo-mlops-loadtest-cli currently supports use with Google Cloud only and reads load test results from Gatling Reports uploaded to Google Cloud Storage.
+Gatling Commander currently supports use with Google Cloud only and reads load test results from Gatling Reports uploaded to Google Cloud Storage.

-Please grant the necessary roles to get the Gatling Reports file to the account that is used in the execution environment of zozo-mlops-loadtest-cli.
+Please grant the necessary roles to get the Gatling Reports file to the account that is used in the execution environment of Gatling Commander.

 ### Roles to read, write Google Sheets
-zozo-mlops-loadtest-cli records the load test results in the specified Google Sheets.
+Gatling Commander records the load test results in the specified Google Sheets.
-Please grant the editor privilege of the target Google Sheets to the account used in the execution environment of zozo-mlops-loadtest-cli.
+Please grant the editor privilege of the target Google Sheets to the account used in the execution environment of Gatling Commander.

 #### Authentication of Google Sheets API
-zozo-mlops-loadtest-cli use [Google Sheets API](https://developers.google.com/sheets/api/guides/concepts) for manipulating Google Sheets.
+Gatling Commander use [Google Sheets API](https://developers.google.com/sheets/api/guides/concepts) for manipulating Google Sheets.
 If you do not have a Google Cloud Project, create one and activate the Google Sheets API.
-After creating a Google Sheets sheet, grant the role to edit the sheet to the account used in the execution environment of zozo-mlops-loadtest-cli.
+After creating a Google Sheets sheet, grant the role to edit the sheet to the account used in the execution environment of Gatling Commander.

 Please execute the following command to authenticate Google Sheets.
 ```bash